centrebalearbiodiversitat/biodumpy/docs/source/modules/Crossref.rst

 Overview
 --------

-The ``Crossref`` module allows users to easily retrieve scientific bibliographic metadata from Crossref database.
+The ``Crossref`` module allows users to easily retrieve scientific bibliographic metadata from Crossref database :cite:`crossref2024`.
 By providing a list of Digital Object Identifier (DOI), users can access to bibliographic data.
 The information is downloaded in JSON format.

 Key Features
 ------------